Generator Buying Regrets: What Owners Wish They Knew

 Every standby generator runs a weekly exercise cycle to stay ready.
 On an older unit, or one left on a default setting, it fires up at full RPM on a Saturday morning, and the neighbors notice.
 Nobody mentioned it at the sale, and now it is a standing appointment in the yard.

-The number: it is only a few minutes a week, but it repeats for the life of the unit, and full-speed exercise is meaningfully louder than a low-speed test.
+The number: Generac publishes 67 dB(A) at 23 feet at normal load against 55 dB(A) in Quiet-Test low-speed exercise mode on its current air-cooled units, and the exercise runs an adjustable 5 to 20 minutes with 5 set at the factory.
+It is only a few minutes a week, but it repeats for the life of the unit, and a full-speed exercise is meaningfully louder than a low-speed one.

 The fix: enable the quiet or low-speed test mode most modern units offer, and schedule the exercise for a weekday mid-morning instead of a weekend dawn.
 Before you buy, confirm your model supports a low-speed self-test.
 The routine and its costs are in generator maintenance cost.